Archaeology of Israel: Sepphoris

 Excavations in Sepphoris, in the central Galilee region, six kilometers north-northwest of Nazareth, have uncovered a rich and diverse historical and architectural legacy that includes Assyrian, Hellenistic, Judean, Babylonian, Roman, Byzantine, Islamic, Crusader, Arabic and Ottoman influences.
 The site is especially rich in mosaics belonging to different periods.
 Major findings include the remains of a 6th-century synagogue, evidence of an interesting fusion of Jewish and pagan beliefs.
 A Roman villa, considered the centerpiece of the discoveries, which dates to the year 200 CE, was destroyed in the Galilee earthquake of 363 CE.
 The mosaic floor was discovered in August 1987 during an expedition led by Eric and Carol Meyers, of Duke University digging with Ehud Netzer, a locally trained archaeologist from the Hebrew University of Jerusalem.
 It depicts Dionysus, the god of wine, socializing with Pan and Hercules in several of the 15 panels.
 In its center is a lifelike image of a young lady, possibly Venus, which has been named "The Mona Lisa of the Galilee".
 Additional finds include a Roman theater on the northern slope of the hill, and the remains of a 5th-century public building, with a large and intricate mosaic floor.

 Gesher Bnot Ya'akov

-Bnot Ya'akov Bridge is a 780,000-year-old site on the banks of the Jordan River in northern Israel currently excavated by Naama Goren-Inbar of the Hebrew University of Jerusalem.
-First discovered in the 1930s, Bnot Ya'akov had been the site of several excavations that provided archaeologists with crucial information about how and when Homo erectus moved out of Africa, most likely through the Levantine corridor that includes Israel.
-"One of the rarest prehistoric sites in the world," it featured a remarkable level of organic preservation that archaeologists had not encountered at any other contemporary site in Europe or Asia.
-In 2000, the Israel Antiquities Authority (IAA) charged the Sea of Galilee Drainage Authority (KDA) with causing "serious and irreversible damage" to the site.
-While the KDA had procured permission from the IAA to work in a limited area to alleviate the regular flooding of farmland in the adjacent Hula Valley under the supervision of an IAA inspector, bulldozers entered the site at night, damaging fossil remains, manmade stone artifacts, and organic material.
+Bnot Ya'akov Bridge is currently excavated by Naama Goren-Inbar of the Hebrew University of Jerusalem. "[Several] hundred meters of the 1.5-mile-long site [was] obliterated by bulldozers" during 1999."